20 Low-Cost Desserts That Are Easy As Pie

 After sweating over a whole meal, who has the time or energy to concoct a complex dessert?
 These delicious recipes use ingredients that are in ready supply at the grocery store or already in the pantry, and no tool fancier than a blender.
 Some are so classic that a busy cook will be relieved to remember them, while others are less familiar but surprisingly simple.

 This family favorite uses two super-inexpensive ingredients: bananas and cream.
-Once whipped, cream nearly triples in volume, which means 1 cup of cream can be enough for an entire pie topping.
-A recipe from the blog Our Best Bites combines instant pudding with a few sliced bananas in a ready-made pie crust, and dessert is ready for a just a few dollars.
+Once whipped, cream nearly triples in volume, which means 1 cup can be enough for an entire pie topping.
+Combine instant pudding with a few sliced bananas in a ready-made pie crust and you get a fast dessert for a just a few dollars.

 Quick and easy, instant pudding is a low-cost dessert that can be enjoyed a variety of ways.
 Tasty enough on its own, it transforms into a more cosmopolitan dish when topped with a few sliced strawberries, whipped cream, or a sprinkling of cinnamon.